 - Proof that you have passed the PN National Council Licensure Exam (NCLEX-PN)

-- If you are a current PN student, you must attain a first semester GPA of 3.2 or higher.
+- If you are a current PN student at another institution, you must attain a first semester GPA of 3.2 or higher.
 If a LPN graduate, you must have a GPA of 3.0 in your LPN coursework.
 BIO 2120, ENG 1061, MATH 1040, PSY 1010, and an approved Arts/Humanities elective may be taken after LPN graduation to improve your GPA to a 3.0 level

 - If you are a LPN, you must submit two signed letters of recommendation with recommender's contact information which address your clinical competence; work ethic; potential transition to an RN role, particularly with respect to leadership, management, and accountability; and interpersonal skills

-- Current PN students must submit a Summary of Clinical Performance document completed by each clinical faculty member
+- Non-Vermont Tech students currently enrolled in their PN program must submit a Summary of Clinical Performance document

 Prerequisites for the PN program at our extended sites: